linode/docs/docs/security/securing-your-server.md

 Appropriate firewall rules depend on the services being run.
 Below are iptables rulesets to secure your Linode if you're running a web server.

-*These are given as an example!*
+**These are given only as an example!**

+{: .caution}
+>
-A real production web server may require more or less configuration and these rules would not be appropriate for a file or database server, Minecraft, or VPN server.
+>A real production web server may require more or less configuration and these rules would not be appropriate for a file or database server, Minecraft, or VPN server.
 Iptables rules can always be modified or reset later, but these basic rulesets serve as a beginning demonstration.

 **IPv4**